SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 - ICMP Ping to these agents failed: X (where is is the summary of regarding agents).

-- ICMP Ping to these agents returned response but RoundtripTime was bigger than X ms: Y (where X is the maximum round trip time and Y the sumarry of regarding agents).
+- ICMP Ping to these agents returned response but RoundtripTime was bigger than X ms: Y (where X is the maximum round trip time and Y the summary of regarding agents).

 ### Not Executed